• Aarp Logo Red

 Bangkok

-Visit Bangkok, the capital city of Thailand, on a tour to experience the bustling metropolis filled with contrasts.
-Visit iconic landmarks like the Grand Palace, Wat Arun, and Wat Phra Kaew.
+Visit Bangkok, the capital city of Thailand, on a guided tour to experience the bustling metropolis filled with contrasts.
+Explore iconic landmarks like the Grand Palace, Wat Arun, and Wat Phra Kaew.
 Stroll through vibrant street markets, sample delicious Thai street food, and enjoy a boat ride along the Chao Phraya River.
 Don’t miss the modern shopping malls and lively nightlife.

 Chiang Mai & Northern Thailand

 Chiang Mai, the cultural heart of Thailand, is known for its ancient temples and relaxed atmosphere.
-On a tour of Chiang Mai, explore the historic Old City, visit Doi Suthep Temple, and enjoy a traditional Khantoke dinner.
+On a guided tour of Chiang Mai, explore the historic Old City, visit Doi Suthep Temple, and enjoy a traditional Khantoke dinner.

 Phuket